How to prevent tick bites

 - Permethrin: This insecticide is commonly used on clothing, tents, sleeping bags, and other outdoor gear to repel ticks.
 Some products that contain permethrin actually kill ticks on contact, which can be helpful if you’re looking for a quick solution to get rid of these insects.
 Most people treat clothing with permethrin to keep ticks off.

-While DEET, picaridin, and permethrin are great at repelling ticks, they contain chemicals that could be harmful to you and the environment.
-Additionally, they may cause an allergic reaction or slight skin irritation.
-If you’re looking for a natural tick repellent, consider oil of lemon eucalyptus (OLE).
+While DEET, picaridin, and permethrin are great at repelling ticks, if you’re looking for a natural tick repellent, consider oil of lemon eucalyptus (OLE).
 Oil of lemon eucalyptus is one of the only plant-based insect repellents approved by the Centers for Disease Control and Prevention (CDC) and it’s recommended as safe to use by the Environmental Protection Agency (EPA).

 3. Consider tick-proofing your yardOne of the best lines of defense against ticks is getting rid of an environment where they can thrive.
 Here are some tips to prevent ticks in your yard: